-- 28. Auditing standards require internal and external auditors to work closely together to make best use of available audit resources.
-We seek to rely on the work of internal audit wherever possible to reduce duplication. - 29.
-Internal audit's planned 2019/20 audit review for the Fund is Investment Strategy and Investment Performance Management, to provide assurance in respect of compliance with the pension fund investment strategy and arrangements in place to monitor the performance of investment managers.
-We do not plan to place reliance on internal audit's work for our 2019/20 financial statements audit as the scope of this work will not reduce the level of our audit testing in support of our audit opinion on the financial statements.
-We will however take account of internal audit's findings to inform our wider Code responsibilities.
+- 30. Auditing standards require internal and external auditors to work closely together to make best use of available audit resources.
+We seek to rely on the work of internal audit wherever possible to avoid duplication. - 31.
+Internal audit's planned 2020/21 audit review for the Fund is Pensions Payroll, to provide assurance that appropriate arrangements are in place to ensure the accuracy and appropriateness of payments made to scheme members.
+This will include testing of new and on-going pensions, and transfer and termination of pension payments. - 32.
+We do not plan to place formal reliance on internal audit's work for our 2020/21 financial statements audit.
+The sample sizes within this work will not significantly reduce the level of our audit testing in support of our audit opinion on the financial statements.
+We consider it more efficient while auditing remotely to carry out testing ourselves rather than placing formal reliance on internal audit's work which requires detailed review of the internal audit file and an element of re-performance.
+Internal audit's work will give us additional comfort over the pensions payroll.